 Helpful Tips

-- Spaghetti squash has a thick, hard shell that's hard to cut.
+- Spaghetti squash has a thick, hard shell that's difficult to cut.
 You can make it easier (and safer) using the microwave.
-Use a fork to make a dotted line around the center of the whole diameter of the squash.
+Use a fork to make a dotted line around the center, lengthwise, of the whole diameter of the squash.
 Put it in the microwave for 3 minutes to soften the skin a little.
 Using a sharp knife, cut the the squash in half on the dotted line.

-- The cooking time indicated in this recipe is for a two pound squash.
-You will need to adjust the cook time for a larger or smaller squash.
+- The cooking time indicated in this recipe is for a two pound medium squash.
+You will need to adjust the cook time depending on the size of your squash.

 Common Questions